 Proprioception, the sense of body awareness, movement, and position in space, is crucial in sensory integration and overall neurological development in kids.

 Proprioception refers to the body’s ability to sense its position and movement in space, which is crucial for tasks like balance, coordination, and motor control.
-This significant portion of brain function involves various areas, including the motor cortex, cerebellum, and sensory cortex, all working together to ensure smooth and precise movement.
+This significant portion of brain function involves multiple areas, including the motor cortex, cerebellum, and sensory cortex, which work together to ensure smooth, precise movement.

-Approximately 50-60% of the brain’s function is dedicated to proprioception and coordinating movement.
-Which means that when proprioceptive input is distorted and altered from things such as subluxation and dysautonomia, it can easily distract, distort, and confuse other brain functions leading to things like behavioral and emotional dysregulation (meltdowns and tantrums), difficulty paying attention, and so much more.
+A significant portion of the brain’s function is dedicated to proprioception and movement coordination.
+This means that when proprioceptive input is distorted by subluxation and dysautonomia, it can easily distract and confuse other brain functions, leading to behavioral and emotional dysregulation, difficulty paying attention, and more.

-In short, children struggling with Sensory Processing Disorder need to prioritize movement stimulation and optimize proprioceptive input into their overwhelmed and distracted brains in order to get things back on track.
+In short, children struggling with Sensory Processing Disorder need to prioritize movement stimulation and optimize proprioceptive input to their overwhelmed and distracted brains to get things back on track.
 This is why most SPD kids are recommended to begin Occupational Therapy (OT) and other movement-based therapies.
-But so often if subluxation and nervous system dysfunction are present, the benefits of OT are going to be limited instead of optimized.
+But so often, if subluxation and nervous system dysfunction are present, the benefits of OT are going to be limited rather than optimized.

 Dysautonomia and Subluxation: An Imbalance in the Autonomic Nervous System

 One of the primary culprits behind neurological dysfunction in SPD is a condition called subluxation.
-Subluxation refers to altered neurosensory function due to reduced movement and proprioceptive input, specifically from the upper neck and throughout the entire neurospinal system, which interfere with proper neurological communication.
-When subluxations occur, they can disrupt the flow of sensory information, making it difficult for the brain to interpret and respond accurately to incoming stimuli.
+Subluxation refers to altered neurosensory function due to reduced movement and proprioceptive input, specifically from the upper neck and throughout the entire neurospinal system, which interferes with proper neurological communication.
+When subluxation occurs, it can disrupt the flow of sensory information, making it difficult for the brain to interpret and respond accurately to incoming stimuli.

 The most common type of sensory input altered by subluxation is called sensorimotor input, which controls both gross and fine motor tone, coordination, and overall function.
 This is why birth trauma and subluxation are commonly linked to both developmental delays and the most common presentations of SPD, since they directly alter this vital neurodevelopmental function.